MicrosoftDocs/azure-devops-docs/docs/test/provide-stakeholder-feedback.md

    ![Entering a title and star rating](_img/_shared/provide-stakeholder-feedback-09.png)

 1. Save your feedback.
-This create a work item in VSTS or TFS containing all your feedback.
+This create a work item in Azure DevOps or TFS containing all your feedback.

 1. Continue to capture more feedback if required.
 You can submit